Adrenal Insufficiency United

 Through music, H4H fuels external scientific discoveries in rare disease, educates future physicians, researchers and health care practitioners and unites community for rare disease.
 Music and storytelling make us a recognized leader in rare disease advocacy, education, and research.

-The aim of the group is to bring together families and people with congenital adrenal hyperplasia and other forms of adrenal insufficiency and provide information that will help generate better care and knowledge.
+The CAH group aims to bring together families and people with congenital adrenal hyperplasia and other forms of adrenal insufficiency and provide information that will help generate better care and knowledge.

-All the information comes from state-of-the-art research.
-Professor Peter Hindmarsh who is the medical lead, was the first person in the world to devise a method which mimics the natural production of cortisol, the circadian rhythm, by devising a formula which slowly infuses cortisol at rates which are set to suit the individual’s unique handling of cortisol.
+Medical lead Professor Peter Hindmarsh was the first person in the world to devise a method which mimics the natural production of cortisol.
 From this and his extensive research in cortisol in both adults and children he has gained in depth knowledge and we are grateful for his dedication and his work in all aspects of cortisol replacement.
-Over the years he has done hundreds of 24 hour profiles in a vast range of ages which has given him an immense insight in how to use glucocorticoids to replace cortisol.

 Scroll to Top